-Only the best British full grain bridle leather is used.
-Each panel is individually selected, colour finished in traditional equestrian tones and greased by hand to ensure the finest quality.
+Only the best British full grain bridle leather is used for each piece.
+Each leather panel is individually selected, colour finished in traditional equestrian tones and then greased by hand to ensure the finest quality.

-Hard wearing tan-coloured “panel hide”, historically used on the underside panels where the saddle rests on the horse’s back, is also used as an interior lining for many items.
+Tan-coloured “panel hide”—which is very hard-wearing and is so called because of its traditional use on the underside panels where the saddle rests on the horse’s back—is also used as an interior lining for many items.